 Prior to joining CBS Sports, Berson co-ran ESPN's programming department and was responsible for programming strategy, scheduling, development and driving audience consumption for all of ESPN's domestic television networks and digital video media platforms.
 Berson led the programming group through a dynamic period at ESPN and ABC, including the launch of numerous additional networks and multimedia products.
 Since 2001 when he took over responsibility for programming scheduling and strategy, ESPN networks set record audience levels each year and, in an era of rapid media industry change and proliferation of consumer entertainment options, ESPN ratings grew 34 percent.

-Berson is a member of the March of Dimes Sports Luncheon committee and an executive committee member on the UJA-Federation of New York Sports for Youth initiative.
+Berson is a member of the March of Dimes Sports Luncheon committee.

 He is a graduate of the University of Michigan, and serves on the University’s Sports Management Advisory Board.